huggingface/blog/hardware-partners-program.md

 so you can follow along as we introduce new supported hardware, acceleration techniques and optimized models.

-If you would like to see new hardware and features be supported in Optimum, or you’re interested joining us to work at the intersection of software and hardware please reach out to us at hardware@huggingface.co
+If you would like to see new hardware and features be supported in Optimum, or you are interested in joining us to work at the intersection of software and hardware, please reach out to us at hardware@huggingface.co